fenago/ruby-programming/lab_guides/Lab_4.md

 its RDoc at
 [http://ruby-prof.rubyforge.org/](http://ruby-prof.rubyforge.org/).

 ### 4.3.
-Summary {#ch04lev1sec3}
+Summary

-In this chapter, we looked at a number of techniques that Rails developers should be employing.
+In This lab, we looked at a number of techniques that Rails developers should be employing.
 First, we looked at adding your own extensions to Rails and building reusable components from your own code.
 We then looked at gauging the performance of your Rails application, and suggested a few practical tools and tips to get you started.
-In the next chapter, we’ll take a deeper look at Ruby and web services, including an in-depth look at REST and REST clients.
+In the next lab, we’ll take a deeper look at Ruby and web services, including an in-depth look at REST and REST clients.